 6. Coordination with other conventions and partners

-Undertake a gap analysis of activities undertaken by CITES, CBD, FAO, IUCN and river-basin organizations to identify where CMS adds the most value and to align actions on monitoring, connectivity safeguards and sustainable harvest/trade.
+Undertake a gap analysis of activities undertaken by CITES, CBD, RAMSAR, FAO, IUCN and river-basin organizations to identify where CMS adds the most value and to align actions on monitoring, connectivity safeguards and sustainable harvest/trade.

 Annex 4